cedricwalter/cedricwalter.github.io/_posts/switzerland/_disabled/2006-05-14-import-your-motorcycle-in-switzerland.md

 - You’ll to pay
     - Transport cession 58.20 CHF
     - Vehicle identification card: 40 CHF
-    - Encashment costs: 30 CHF
+    - Costs: 30 CHF
     - Vehicle identification plate: 25 CHF
     - Entry obligations: 15 CHF
 - Total costs: 328.20 CHF

-Back to the administration, You will receive your motorcycle plate number (25 CHF), the old vehicle identity card and it’s plate number will be send to the country you come from.
+Back to the administration, You will receive your motorcycle plate number (25 CHF), the old vehicle identity card and it’s plate number will be sent to the country you come from.

 ##Links